 Exception: Drum Major podiums may exceed twelve (12) feet and Drum Majors may stand more than six (6) feet above the playing surface if he/she is using a podium and provided such podium has appropriate safety railings.
+It is recommended that safety railings are, at a minimum, on the front and back of the podium and forty-two (42) inches in height.

-- 23.02 Off-road mechanized vehicles (defined as golf carts, garden tractors, small ATV All-Terrain-Vehicles, etc.) will be allowed to pull equipment trailers, only for set up and take down, unless prohibited by an individual stadium/event site.
-A protective bib must be rigged underneath the vehicle so no fluids drop to the turf or carpet.
+23.02 Off-road mechanized vehicles (defined as golf carts, garden tractors, small ATV All-Terrain-Vehicles, etc.) will be allowed to pull equipment trailers, only for set up and take down, unless prohibited by an individual stadium/event site.
+A protective bib must be rigged underneath the vehicle, so no fluids drop to the turf or carpet.
 Pick-up trucks, large tractors or similar vehicles are not permitted.
-The participating Band and its school are liable and will be held responsible for any damage to a Performance Area or venue caused by violation of these policies and/or actions of the operators generally. - 23.03 The following are NOT ALLOWED in a Performance or on the Performance Field: - Any equipment, object, or material (including, but not limited to debris, powder, water, or other liquids) that may cause damage to the Performance Field or Performance Area, that presents a safety hazard, or that disrupts the scheduled flow of the contest - Pyrotechnics of any kind, including fire, fireworks, or the discharge of arms - Lights-out routines - Animals - Off-road mechanized vehicles (defined as golf carts, garden tractors, small ATVs, etc.) see 23.02 - Drones or any remote-controlled helicopter, aircraft or similar items - Hazardous equipment or illegal use of equipment - Applicable only to enclosed venues (domes): - Lighter-than-air or helium-filled balloons. - Fog, smoke, or similar effect-generating equipment
+The participating Band and its school are liable and will be held responsible for any damage to a Performance Area or venue caused by violation of these policies and/or actions of the operators generally.

+23.03 The following are NOT ALLOWED in a Performance or on the Performance Field:

+- Any equipment, object, or material (including, but not limited to debris, powder, water, or other liquids) that may cause damage to the Performance Field or Performance Area, that presents a safety hazard, or that disrupts the scheduled flow of the contest - Pyrotechnics of any kind, including fire, fireworks, or the discharge of arms - Lights-out routines - Animals - Off-road mechanized vehicles, defined as golf carts, garden tractors, small ATVs, etc. (see 23.02) - Drones or any remote-controlled helicopter, aircraft, or similar items - Hazardous equipment or illegal use of equipment - Applicable only to enclosed/dome venues: - Lighter-than-air or helium-filled balloons - Fog, smoke, or similar effect-generating equipment

-Each enclosed venue has its own safety and operational limitations.
+Note: Each enclosed/dome venue has its own safety and operational limitations.
 Use of the foregoing may be permitted upon approval by the venue on a case-by-case, site-specific basis.